andrew/ultimate-awesome/README.md

 - [awesome-inspiration](https://github.com/ninjasort/awesome-inspiration) - Inspirational links for digital nomads.
 - [stars](https://github.com/nnichols/stars) - My Starred GitHub Repositories.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
+- [awesome-codeswissgov](https://github.com/ospo-ch/awesome-codeswissgov) - A curated list of OSS by Swiss Authorities.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.
 - [my-awesome-electronic-suppliers](https://github.com/pdt590/my-awesome-electronic-suppliers) - A collection of manufacturers and suppliers in Vietnam.